Follow the links below for details of the speakers for each session.

 Monday 15 November 2021

 The opening session of this year’s Summit will set the context for the week’s events and for community wealth building in 2021.
-Following an an update on the work of the Community Wealth Building Centre of Excellence, our keynote speaker, Tom Arthur MSP, will discuss his role as Scottish Minister for Public Finance, Planning and Community Wealth.
+Following an an update on most notable developments in community wealth building in the last 12 months, our keynote speaker, Tom Arthur MSP, will discuss his role as Scottish Minister for Public Finance, Planning and Community Wealth.
 Read more →

 2-3.15pm: breakouts – community wealth building solutions, learning from practice

-2-4pm: optional workshop – unlocking the financial levers for a local just transition
+Tuesday: unlocking the financial levers for a local just transition.
+Read more →

-2-4pm: optional workshop – a bigger piece of the pie: developing the market for a locally-owned economic recovery
+Thursday: a bigger piece of the pie – developing the market for a locally-owned economic recovery.Read more →

 Friday 19 November

 1-3pm: closing plenary – what can we do on Monday?